 A study of the theological foundations of the Christian missionary enterprise, including the sovereignty of God, the lordship and uniqueness of Jesus Christ, the ministry of the Holy Spirit, the nature of evangelism, the character of the church, the function of the ordinances, the condition of non-Christians, the results of regeneration, and the rewards for faithfulness.
 The student, in consultation with the professor of missions, will plan and execute a missions internship that may involve visiting a foreign field and being mentored by a veteran missionary designed to provide the student with first-hand missionary experience.
 NT = Department of New Testament Jonathan R. Pratt, Chairman The purpose of the New Testament department is to equip students to do accurate exegetical work in the Greek New Testament so that they can discern, expound, and apply the truths of the New Testament.
 Required Courses Consult the program curriculum charts in the Academic Programs section of this catalog for courses required in each degree program.
 An introductory study of the New Testament, including consideration of the following topics: historical background, canonicity, textual and literary criticism, and special introduction.
 A study of the basic phonology, morphology, grammar, and vocabulary of the Greek New Testament, for students who have not completed a beginning Greek sequence or who need an extensive review of the elements of Greek.
 NT 521 is prerequisite for NT 522.
-A study of the grammar and syntax of the Greek New Testament combined with selected readings in the New Testament.
+NT 531, NT 532 Greek Reading and Syntax I & II......2 hours credit each A study of the grammar and syntax of the Greek New Testament combined with selected readings in the New Testament.
 Prerequisite: NT 522 or a satisfactory score on the proficiency exam.
 NT 531 is prerequisite for NT 532.
-NT 575 New Testament Biblical Theology I: Gospels, Acts, Johannine Writings ......3 hours credit A study of the theology of the Gospels, Acts, and Johannine writings by means of an inductive, historical, and descriptive analysis of these sections of biblical literature.
+NT 575 New Testament Biblical Theology I: Gospels, Acts, Johannine Writings3 hours credit A study of the theology of the Gospels, Acts, and Johannine writings by means of an

+A study of the theology of the Gospels, Acts, and Johannine writings by means of an inductive, historical, and descriptive analysis of these sections of biblical literature.
 The goal is to establish and compare the diverse themes of this literary corpus and to ascertain the unity that underlies these themes.
 The primary emphasis will be on the exegesis of the text of Scripture, especially key texts, along with the theology that emerges from these texts.
 Prerequisite: NT532 or a satisfactory score on the proficiency exam.